How To Make Accurate Thickness Measurements!

 7. Certain material properties and part geometries such as temperature, porosity, and uneven surfaces may affect accuracy.

-1. Access to both sides of the material is necessary: small reference ball on the inside, probe on
+Advantages and Limitations:1.
+Access to both sides of the material is necessary: small reference ball on the inside, probe on the outside.

 2. Material sound velocity is not needed because measurements are independent of material properties.